msf4-0/Manufacturing-Line-Scan-Camera-Application/README.md

 # Manufacturing-Line-Scan-Camera-Application
-IVIS implementation using Line Scan Camera (Basler)
+The Manufacturing-Line-Scan-Camera-Application is one of the implementation of Integrated-Vision-Inspection-System (IVIS) in a manufacturing scenario using a Basler camera.